Elinor Macartney Lane: Biography

 Born in Maryland, she later moved to Washington, where she attended high school and normal school, from which she graduated in 1882.
 She then taught in the public schools, specializing in mathematics.
 She married educator Francis Ransom Lane in 1891.
 She started writing at age 16, when she also started an occasionally published magazine called The Trifler.
 Her first novel Mills of God was published in 1901.

 Although it did not reach The Bookman 's Top 10 bestselling books list for the whole year of 1904, Nancy Stair was a best-selling book and received well by critics.
 It was adapted for the stage in 1905 by Paul M. Potter, who was best known for his hit play Trilby, an adaptation of the very popular 1894 novel.
 It played on Broadway at the Criterion Theatre for a month in 1905, though it was not a success.
+It was also adapted as a play by the American Catherine Chisholm Cushing for performance in Los Angeles, and New Zealand playwright Violet Targuse.

 Lane's last novel, Katrine, was released almost coincident with her death in March 1909.
 It was the second-best selling novel in the United States for 1909.